May 14, 2026

 How this example is successful: In this sample thank-you note from Columbia University, the candidate specifies the method of interview and sends their thank-you note later the same day.

-They continued to mention specific topics that were discussed in their interview and noted how their personal experience gave them insight into how to improve the program.
+They continued to mention specific topics from the interview and noted how their personal experience gave them insight into how to improve the program.

 How this example could improve: The main issue with this example is its brevity.
-Your note shouldn’t be too long or too short—there’s a sweet spot.
-Your letter should be just over 110 words in length and no more than 200 words total.
+Your note shouldn’t be too long or too short—there's a sweet spot.
+Aim for a letter that’s between 100-200 words long.

 [Your Name]